cloudify-cosmo/cloudify-helm/README.md

 It's a helm chart for cloudify manager which is:

-* Highly available, can be deployed with multiple replicas. ( available only when used EFS(NFS) Volume )
+* Highly available, can be deployed with multiple replicas, available only when used with NFS Volume. ( Tested with EFS of AWS | FIlestore of GCP | Azure File Storage)
 * Use persistent volume to survive restarts/failures.
 * Use external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
 * Use external Message Brokes (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami